jeffball55/ctf_writeups/defcon_finals_2017/binja/README.md

 bit steams, such that the top 8-bits of the first nyte was in the first byte of the file, and the last bit of the first nyte was in the second byte of the file.
-Thus when binary ninja attempted to retrieve the memory at an address, it would return the wrong memory bytes (offset by 8.0/9.0).

-While we fixed this problem for the disassembly, it did result in the hex output being completely wrong.
+Thus when binary ninja attempted to retrieve the memory at an address, it would return the wrong memory bytes (offset by 9/8).
+While we were able to fixe this problem for the disassembly, it did result in the hex output being completely wrong.

 ## The Solution

 Our solution was rather simple.
-We choose to completely ignore the passed in data bytes, and instead use the passed in address to read the cLEMENCy firmware image ourselves, unpack the bit stream, and retrieve the relevant bytes from the firmware.
+We choose to ignore the passed in data bytes completely, and instead use the passed in address to read the cLEMENCy firmware image from the processor plugin, unpack the bit stream, and retrieve the relevant bytes from the firmware.
 This allowed us to ensure the right memory was read and decoded.
 The rest was simply decoding the architecture and tokenizing the output.